Sign conditions for the existence of at least one positive solution of a sparse polynomial system: Algebraic conditions and real solutions of integer configurations

 \subsection{Real solutions}

 When $A$ has integer entries,~\eqref{E:system} is a system of Laurent polynomials with real coefficients, which are defined over the real torus $(\R^*)^d$.
 In this subsection, we are interested on the existence of real solutions of ~\eqref{E:system} with nonzero coordinates for integer matrices $A$ of exponents.
 Our main result is Theorem~\ref{thm:positive impliesreal}.
-We will only consider matrices $B$ which are $\Z$-Gale dual to $A$, whose columns generate $\ker_\Z(A)$ over $\Z$.

 Given any $s=(s_1,\ldots,s_d) \in \Z^d$, denote by $\R^d_{s}$ the orthant